-• Business casual for all dancers.
+Business casual for all dancers.
 Please do not wear dance attire or warm-ups for this portion of the finalist audition.
 Look your best.

-Finalists will receive the time/date for their interview.
+Finalists will receive the date and time for their masterclass and interview.
 This will be sent through Acceptd's messaging system.